mweagle/Sparta/docs_source/content/reference/apigateway/_index.md

 }
 ```

-Then reference your custom type in your lambda function as in:
+Then accept your custom type in your lambda function as in:

 ```go
 func myLambdaFunction(ctx context.Context, apiGatewayRequest FeedbackRequest) (map[string]string, error) {